 - Verify if the manager id is being displayed in the center of the home page.

 - Verify the presence of the 3 different images on the home page as per the diagram.

 Unit Testing Vs Component Testing

-Component testing plays a crucial role in finding the bugs.
+In Software Engineering, Component testing plays a crucial role in finding the bugs.
 Before we start with the Integration Testing, it's always recommended to perform the component testing in order to ensure that each component of an application is working effectively.

 Integration Testing is followed by the component testing.
 Component testing also referred as module testing in some references.